matsubara0/lammps/ModifiedHeatflux/Readme.txt

  group cvatom dynamic all region cv every 1 compute mystress all stress/atom/local cv NULL pair

 Here, we assume that the average heat flux of a control volume 'cv' is mesasrued.
-Only one such control volume can be defined in a single lammps input file.
 The group for stress/atom/local should be "all" because atoms outside cv can contribute to the heat flux if their interactions cross cv.

+3-3)The number of such control volumes, ncvs, is limited to ncvs=1 or 2 (Even nves=0 may cause an error).

-3-3) The heat flux can be measured in all directions, but the control volume can be finite only in the z direction.
+3-4)The heat flux can be measured in all directions, but the control volume can be finite only in the z direction.

-3-4)Please do not use 'compute stress/atom' if 'compute stress/atom/local' is being used.
+3-5)Please do not use 'compute stress/atom' if 'compute stress/atom/local' is being used.

-3-5)To install the codes, just copy the source (*.cpp) and header (*.h) files in the lammps source directory and replace tersoff.* and airebo.* in MANYBODY package as:
+3-6)To install the codes, just copy the source (*.cpp) and header (*.h) files in the lammps source directory and replace tersoff.* and airebo.* in MANYBODY package as:

  cp modified_source/{*.cpp,*.h} lammps-7Aug19/src
  cp modified_source/{tersoff.*,airebo.*} lammps-7Aug19/src/MANYBODY